mongelly/stormbreaker-feedelegation-serve/README.md

     ]
 }
 ```

 Convert to a tree like this:

 ![image](http://www.plantuml.com/plantuml/png/TOun2iCm34Ltdy8NoD2C7Kfk8bHR90PPAhPChz_MAIwKP1F_lu_UKWsBjSnED997YN3vdVD-hgeh4nGA-B2muPxMZCKWg5Z1OF3SaX6dQjysoMU3CHQg5G8o0wUSpBd-n4_JpR-hndQzgpAXkDDDX_jii5tl8Fzt7SWya3Fn0tGXYItp2m00)

 - Tree node config description
-  - `root`      It's a tree root node.
+  - `root`      root node.
-  - `node`      It's a node's name,just an alias
+  - `node`      node's name,just an alias
-  - `inputs`    Some nodes can support child nodes or receive a value.
+  - `inputs`    some nodes can support child nodes or receive a value.
-      - `inputs.type`   Support `ref` and `value`
+      - `inputs.type`   supports `ref` and `value`
-      - `inputs.value`  When type is `ref`, the value is a instanceid,`references` will contain the node with this instanceid.
+      - `inputs.value`  when type is `ref`, the value is an instanceid,`references` will contain the node with this instanceid.
 When type is `value`, the value is a json value or json object.
-  - `nodeid`    It's a node unique ID, the service will find the node class based on this ID.
+  - `nodeid`    node's unique ID based on which, the service will find the node class.
-  - `instanceid` Each node has an instanceid in the file,which is used to find corresponding configuration in `references` or match it in `instance config json`.
+  - `instanceid` each node has an instanceid in the file,which is used to find corresponding configuration in `references` or match it in `instance config json`.

-When finish the `tree node config`,add json to `calculate_tree_config` table of database.
+When finishing the `tree node config`,add json to the `calculate_tree_config` table.
 It needs to be associated with an appid.

-### 4. Configuration instance config
+### 4. Configuration of instance config

 This is a instance config sample: